Bumber64/dfhack/docs/plugins/plant.rst

 ``plant here -rsp``
     Remove the shrub or sapling at the cursor.
 ``plant 0,0,49 0,0,51 -rpz -e nether_cap``
-    Remove all saplings on z-levels 49-51, excluding Nether Cap.
+    Remove all saplings on z-levels 49 to 51, excluding Nether Cap.